Skip to Content Facebook Feature Image

 “China’s nuclear forces are not at all on the same scale as those of the U.S. and Russia, and thus China will not participate in nuclear disarmament negotiations at the current stage,” Foreign Ministry spokesperson Lin Jian said Thursday.

-He said China regrets the expiration of New START, calls on the U.S. to resume nuclear dialogue with Russia soon, and respond positively to Moscow’s suggestion that the two sides continue observing the core limits of the treaty for now.
+He said China regrets the expiration of New START and calls on the U.S. to resume nuclear dialogue with Russia soon.
+Beijing, he said, urges the U.S, to respond positively to Moscow’s suggestion that the two sides continue observing the core limits of the treaty for now.

 Peskov reaffirmed Thursday that Moscow respects Beijing's position.
 He and other Russian officials have repeatedly argued that any attempt to negotiate a broader nuclear pact instead of a U.S.-Russian deal should also involve nuclear arsenals of NATO members France and the U.K.